podkot/dotfiles/README.md

 ## bashrc.d

+Don't forget to setup `~/.bashrc_vars`

-`-mac.bash` scripts run only on macOS
+- `-mac.bash` - scripts that run only on macOS
-`-linux.bash` scripts run only on Linux `-desktop.bash` don't run in ssh session
+- `-linux.bash` - scripts that run only on Linux
+- `-desktop.bash` - scripts that don't run in ssh session

 ## sources